© 2026 SimplyTrust Software Inc.

 Eligibility varies by state but typically includes immediate family members (spouse, children, parents, siblings), legal representatives, funeral directors, and those with a demonstrated legal interest in the record.
 Many states restrict access for 25-75 years after death.

 Some institutions return certificates after making copies, but many do not.
-It's best to ask each institution upfront.
+Asking each institution upfront is common practice.
 Government agencies (Social Security, VA) typically do not return documents.
 Banks and insurance companies may or may not return them.

 A death certificate includes the deceased's name, date and place of death, cause of death, date of birth, Social Security number, and information about the informant and funeral home.
 Some states offer short-form versions without cause of death information.